 Nowadays, easy access to data is table-stakes for high-performing companies.

 Two weeks of experimentation and a couple of company workshops later, we're super happy with what we've built.
-If you're a company with similar needs and cares about data access for all, follow this guide and we guarantee you'll get a great result.
+If you're a company with similar needs who cares about data access for all, follow this guide and we guarantee you'll get a great result.

 Architecture overview